 When we access the newly created instance, we have to accept SSH Host Key.
-So, this article provides a comprehensive understanding of the SSH Host Key verification process when creating instances with both dynamic and static IP addresses.
+So, this article provides a comprehensive understanding of the SSH Host Key verification process when creating instances with both dynamic and floating IP addresses.

 It shows what happens, in terms of SSH Host Key verification, in various scenarios, when we restart (stop and start) instance, reset instance, and it also shows what to do when potential issue occurs related to IP address allocation.